 Research shows women experience at least one type of nutritional deficiency.
 While we sure can get some (or even most) of the nutrients through a healthy and wholesome diet, there are certain factors out of our reach.
 Like, say, you can’t control the production of fruits and veggies, and neither can you control what chemicals go into the crop.
-Which is why multivitamins for women could be a healthy way to supplement their diet and make up for nutritional deficiencies.
+Which is why multivitamins could be a healthy way to supplement your diet and make up for your nutritional deficiencies.

 The logic is simple.
 There are 13 vitamins all women must take (in addition to certain minerals and fatty acids) (1).
 If your diet doesn’t provide you with one or more of these, that’s a problem.
 One study conducted by the Serbian Medical School tells us that a whopping 75% of women can develop nutritional deficiencies if they never took multivitamin supplements (2).Problem.